Andrew Williams

 Research interests

 My interests lie in moral and political philosophy and practical rationality, as well as intersecting areas in economics and political science.
 My research focuses in particular on questions about distributive justice, including ones arising across states and generations.
 I explore how egalitarian distributive principles should guide the design of social institutions that shape the prospects of children, parents, the elderly, and future generations.
-My most recent work examines how policy makers should deal with gender wage gaps and lifespan variations as well as the role that demographic factors should play in our response to the COVID-19 pandemic.
+My most recent work examines how policy makers should deal with gender wage gaps and lifespan variations as well as the role that demographic factors should play in our response to climate change.

 Selected publications